Jungledyret Hugo: Characters

-He has prehensile (grasping) hands, each with three fingers and a thumb.
-He has large, fuzzy ears, and human-like feet with four big pudgy toes, same with his hands.
+Hugo is the only known surviving member of the koala-like species of Hugus primiticus.
 He is bipedal, though he can run in an awkwardly quadrupedal manner for speed.
 He can use tools such as levers and skateboards, and can outwit the vast majority of the human beings and other animals, such as snakes, cats, pigs, squirrels and even foxes.
 He is noted for his sly personality, his childish selfishness, his gluttony and his smugness.
 He eats mostly fruits and loves bananas (though he is omnivorous, as he won't shy away from eating meatballs).
 His most feared predator of all is, of course, humanity (with the exception of Meatball Charlie).

-Hugo was voiced by Jesper Klein in the original Danish release, his singing voice was provided by Mek Pek and Bronson Pinchot in Miramax dub.
+Hugo was voiced by Jesper Klein in the original Danish release, his singing voice was provided by Mek Pek and Bronson Pinchot in the Miramax dub.